Python-Crash-Course/Python101/Installation/installation_guide.md

 Make sure to select Python 3 as language in the top right of the site.

+You'll be able to follow along with the first three sessions by this approach.
+Starting from Session 4 a dedicated Python installation and an editor is needed.

 # Installation guide for Python environment
 ***Nov.
 2019***
 > ***Note:***